 We completed the loop in a hot and sweaty three hours.
 It was mentioned that we would be able to swim at the bottom of one waterfall, but it was really quite rough and we decided it wasn’t for kids.
 Overall, hiking in Munduk Bali for families was quite challenging but enjoyable.

 We were enormously glad we had Made accompanying us!
 There were plenty of people lost on the trails.
 This would be part of the adventure if you didn’t have two kids, but we were very happy to know where we were going.
 Plus, having a guide gives you some welcome perspective.

-After the second night at Munduk we headed to Ubud via car.
-In retrospect it would have been better to base ourselves in Munduk for an extra night.
-Or even higher up in Bedugul or Candikuning, which were more like villages than Munduk which was spread out over a steep hill.
-Bedugul was flatter, and so it would have been easier to get around.
+After the second night in Munduk, we headed to Ubud via car.
+In retrospect, it would have been better to base ourselves in Munduk Bali for an extra night.
+Or even higher up in Bedugul Bali or Candikuning, which were more like villages than Munduk which was spread out over a steep hill.
+Bedugul Bali was flatter, and so it would have been easier to get around.
 It was also different in that it appeared to be majority Muslim.
 The Bedugul market was interesting, but possibly over-rated if you have seen a lot of truly typical markets.

 The Ulun Danu Beratan Temple is one of the most popular and famous temples on all of Bali, with a stunning location on the edges of Beratan Lake in Bedugul.
 Apparently, if you look carefully, the temple looks like it is floating on the edge of the lake.

 We visited the Pura Ulun Danu Bratan Temple on a Sunday and it was full of local worshipers and processions.
 Whether this was a special event or not we weren’t sure, but it was amazing.